An asymptotic radius of convergence for the Loewner equation and simulation of $SLE_k$ traces via splitting: Introduction

 Throughout the years, a number of papers have been written at the interface between the aforementioned domains.
 The paper of Brent Werness \cite{werness2012regularity} defines the expected signature for the $SLE_{\kappa}$ traces, that is the expected values of iterated integrals of the path against itself.
 This approach provides new ideas about how one can use a version of Green's formula for rough paths and a certain observable for $SLE_{\kappa}$ to compute the first three elements of the expected signature of $SLE_{\kappa}$ in the regime $ \kappa \in [0,4]\,.$ An extension to this computation is provided in \cite{boedihardjo2014uniqueness}, where the authors show ways of computing the fourth grading of the signature (and do it explicitly for $SLE_{8/3}$, where the required observable is known), along with several other parts of the higher grading.
 From a different perspective, in \cite{friz2017existence} the authors question the existence of the trace for a general class of processes (such as semimartingales) as a driving function in the Loewner differential equation.
 These ideas are also developed with a Rough Path flavour.
 More recently, Peter Friz with Huy Tran in \cite{friz2017regularity} revisited the regularity of the $SLE_{\kappa}$ traces and obtained a clear result using Besov spaces type analysis.
 In \cite{shekhar2019remarks}, Atul Shekhar, Huy Tran and Yilin Wang studied the continuity of the traces generated by Loewner chains driven by bounded variation drivers.

 In this paper, we shall use techniques provided by rough path theory to study certain Taylor approximations of the Loewner differential equation (driven by Brownian motion).
 Our motivation is that simulations of $SLE_{\kappa}$ traces are usually done in a pathwise sense.
 In particular, as the successful approach of Tom Kennedy in \cite{kennedy2009slesim} discretizes $SLE_\kappa$ with adaptive step sizes, it is reasonable to investigate the time scales on which the Loewner differential equation can be well approximated by strong (or pathwise) numerical methods.
 The main result of this paper identifies a natural scaling between the initial condition of the backward Loewner differential equation and the largest time horizon at which stochastic Taylor approximations are reasonable (i.e. produce small errors).
 Since this diffusion starts (in a limiting sense) at a singularity at zero in $SLE_\kappa$ theory, we wish to understand the solution's dynamics when the size of the initial condition $\epsilon = |Z_{0}| > 0$ is small.
 We will show that over the small time horizon $\epsilon^{2+\delta}$ for $\delta > 0$, a one-step Taylor approximation of the backward Loewner diffusion will exhibit a local error that is $O(\epsilon)$.
 Moreover, on a larger time scale of $\epsilon^{2-\delta}$, we will see that the vector field derivatives grow faster asymptotically than corresponding iterated integrals of Brownian motion and time.

-Ultimately, this result highlights the limitations of using stochastic Taylor methods (such as the Euler-Maruyama and Milstein methods) for approximating the Loewner equation.
+In other words, we provide an analysis of the edge case in Theorem \ref{theoremTaylor}.
+That is, the critical case whereby over longer time horizons, the Taylor approximation contains large terms (for degree large enough $deg>1/\delta$, for fixed $\delta$ and small $\epsilon$) even when the true Loewner dynamics is small.
+In particular, this means that they can't be close to each other -- which is expressed in Remark 3.2.
+Moreover, in Remark 5.1 we discuss another possible upper bound on the difference.
+Ultimately, this result highlights the limitations of using stochastic Taylor methods (such as the Euler-Maruyama and Milstein methods) for approximating solutions of the Loewner equation.